Eggy115/Shell/README.md

 The following scripts are available in this repository:

-- `script1.sh`: A script that does X.
+- `i.sh`: A script that does X.
-- `script2.sh`: A script that does Y.
+- `cant.sh`: A script that does Y.
-- `script3.sh`: A script that does Z.
+- `be bothered.sh`: A script that does Z.

 ## Usage